aishwaryapv-02/Product-Funnel-Retention-Analysis-for-a-Wellness-App/product_metrics_spec.md

 ## Funnel Definitions

-The primary user funnel tracks how new users progress from signup to experiencing core product value and, optionally, converting to a paid subscription.
+The funnel tracks a new user's journey from signing up to "The Mind Power" app and meaningfully consuming meditation audios.

 ### Primary Activation Funnel
 This funnel focuses on early user engagement and activation.

-1. Signup Completed
+1. User Awareness
-   - Event: `signup_completed`
-   - Definition: User successfully creates an account.
+   - User becomes aware of the application "The Mind Power" through marketing strategies utilized in social media presence, flyers, ads etc.

-2. Onboarding Completed
+2. App Install
-   - Event: `onboarding_completed`
-   - Definition: User finishes the initial onboarding flow.
+   - User proceeds to install the app after being aware of it

+3. Signup Completed
+   - User proceeds to sign up with an email and password and login to their account to explore the app

+4. Onboarding Completed
+   - The user completed their profile providing their details such as age, gender, what drew their interest in the app, what they wish to accomplish etc.

-3. First Session Started
+5. First Session Started
-   - Event: `session_started`
-   - Definition: User starts their first wellness session.
+   - After completing their profile, the user proceeds to choose a meditation sound based on their interest and proceeds to star a session.

-4. Session Completed
+6. Session Completed
-   - Event: `session_completed`
-   - Definition: User completes at least one full session.
+   - When a user completes one session after starting it.
-   - This step is considered the point of activation.

-### Paid Conversion Funnel (Secondary)
-This funnel tracks conversion to a paid subscription among engaged users.

-1. Activated User
-   - Definition: User has completed at least one session.
+7. Repeat engagement
+   - Identifying when the user forms a habit and returns back to the app to use the features

-2. Subscription Started
+8. Subscription
-   - Event: `subscription_started`
-   - Definition: User begins a paid subscription.
+   - Based on the user's repeated usage user is prompted to unlock additional features if they subscribed

+This funnel provides insights on user behavior on identifying when a user disengages with the app from sign-up, activation to subscribing to the app.

 ## Retention Definition

-Retention is measured using cohort-based analysis, where users are grouped by their signup date.

-A user is considered retained on Day N if they complete at least one wellness session on Day N after signup.
+Retension gives us an idea of weather a user has completed at least one meditation session within a time range such as Day 1, Day 7-13, Day 30-36.

 ### Retention Windows
 - Day 1 (D1): User completes a session 1 day after signup
-- Day 7 (D7): User completes a session 7 days after signup
+- Day 7 (D7): User completes a session between days 7-13 after signup
-- Day 30 (D30): User completes a session 30 days after signup
+- Day 30 (D30): User completes a session between 30-36 after signup

 ### Notes
-- Retention is measured at the user level.
-- Multiple sessions on the same day count as a single retained user.
-- Passive activity (e.g., app opens without session activity) is not considered retention.
+- Retention can be estimated based on the user's sign up date by grouping them into categories using cohort analysis.

 ## Assumptions & Limitations

+### Assumptions

-- The dataset used in this project is simulated to reflect realistic user behavior patterns in a freemium wellness app.
+- The data in this project is generated to reflect user behavior patterns in the 'The Mind Power' app.
-- User behavior probabilities (e.g., onboarding completion, session completion, retention) are based on reasonable assumptions rather than real production data.
-- The analysis assumes a single primary user journey and does not account for multiple personas or advanced segmentation.
-- Timezones are normalized, and all events are treated as occurring in a single timezone.
-- The project focuses on behavioral analytics (funnels and retention) and does not include financial metrics such as revenue, LTV, or churn modeling.
+- Timezones are normalized to UTC.
+- Each session has a unique session_id.
+- Each user has a unique user_id.
+- Project is focused on observing user behavioral analytics.

+### Limitations

+- This is a simulated data using python and not a real-word/public data.
+- The main focus of the project is on short-term retention.